Imperial-FoNS-Computing/FoNS-installation-instructions/source/terminal.rst

 --------------------------------------------

-If you have installed :ref:`visual-studio-code` then you can launch a terminal from within the program by selecting `new terminal` in the `terminal` menu, or by pressing `control + ~`.
+If you have installed :ref:`visual-studio-code` then you can launch a terminal from within the program by selecting `new terminal` in the `terminal` menu.
 This will start a new terminal at the bottom of the Visual Studio Code Window.